Lesson 6 of 7 - learn to parent (nurture) effectively

 • assess whether the kids' primary caregivers are psychologically wounded.
 If they are, adopt a long-term view and use Lesson 1 to help reduce the wounds.
 Ignoring this option prevents all other options from working.

 • compare primary caregivers' attitudes, goals, and behaviors with those above, and adjust any as appropriate.
-They may be unintentionally promoting rivalry.
+The caregivers may be unintentionally promoting rivalry.

 • review and improve how key adults are communicating with each child as appropriate.
 This includes reviewing the way adults are providing discipline and consequences.

 • Identify what each child needs from the other.
-If they're young, they may not be able to articulate their primary needs, like respect, security, and equal family status.
+If they're young, they may not be able to articulate their primary needs, like respect, security, acceptance, affirmation, and equal family status.

-• Patiently model and teach (a) mutual-respect attitudes, and empathic-listening, assertion, and win-win problem-solving skills to the kids.
-Help them learn those skills get their needs met more often than fighting.
+• Patiently model and teach (a) mutual-respect attitudes, and (b) empathic-listening, assertion, and win-win problem-solving skills to the kids.
+Help them learn that those skills get their needs met more often than fighting.

 • if you're in a divorcing family or stepfamily, invite all your adults - including co-parenting ex mates and their relatives - to,,,